Somdebsaha49-creator/quiz-game-python/README.md

 🔹 Case Sensitivity Improvement – As I noticed from earlier code feedback, it would be better to ensure answers follow a sentence case pattern (first letter capitalized).
 This makes the quiz both challenging and uniform.

-🚀 Getting Started
+## 🚀 Getting Started

 Prerequisites

 Make sure you have Python 3 installed.

+## How to Run

+1. Clone the repository.

+2. Open the project folder in **VS Code**.

+3. Make sure Python is installed and select the correct interpreter.

+4. Run directly from VS Code (▶ Run button).

-📌 Author
+## 📌 Author

 👤 Developed by [Somdeb Saha] – exploring the world of Python and building cool projects.